darrenldl/ocaml-SeqBox/README.md

 The following files translated from libcrc source code are under the same MIT License as used by libcrc and as stated in libcrc source code, the license text of the crcccitt.c is copied over to src/crcccitt.ml as well
   - src/crcccitt.ml
   - src/crcccitt.mli

-The Travis CI related files are copied from the OCaml project (with potential modifications), and are under the license [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) as used by the [OPAM](https://github.com/ocaml/opam-repository) repo

 All remaining files are distributed under the 3-Clause BSD license as stated in the LICENSE file